-- If following the inspection, the vehicle is found to be in a state which is as close as possible to its original state as produced by the manufacturer and which respect the spirit of classic and vintage vehicle preservation, then the vehicle will be confirmed as an authentic vintage vehicle; - If following the inspection the vehicle is NOT found to be in a state which is as close as possible to its original state as produced by the manufacturer and which does not respect the spirit of classic and vintage vehicle preservation, the vehicle will be immediately disqualified from the vintage classification.
-In such cases, the vehicle's category will be set to non-vintage and a new registration certificate (log book) shall be issued against an administrative fee of €10.00.
+- If following the inspection and/or re-certification, the vehicle is found to be in a sate which is as close as possible to its original state as produced by the manufacturer and which respect the spirit of vintage vehicle preservation, then the vehicle will be confirmed as an authentic vintage vehicle; - If following the inspection and/or re-certification, the vehicle is NOT found to be in a state which is as close as possible to its original state as produced by the manufacturer and which does not respect the spirit of vintage vehicle preservation, the vehicle will be immediately disqualified from the vintage classification.
+In such cases, the vehicle's category will be set to non-vintage and a new registration certificate (logbook) shall be issued against an administrative fee of €10.00.
 The pro-rata of the non-vintage annual circulation licence fee (if applicable) shall be paid.
-No transaction will be carried out until any outstanding payments are settled.
-As from the next renewal the normal annual circulation licence fee shall apply.
-The owner of such vehicle may opt to re-apply for the certification of his vehicle again once it is brought up to standard; The vehicle plates will also be changed to normal black ink plates. - If the inspection is not carried out due to owner's fault, the vehicle's category will be immediately set to non-vintage.
+No transactions shall be carried until any outstanding payments are settled.
+As from the next renewal, the full annual circulation licence fee shall apply.
+The owner of such vehicle may opt to re-apply for the certification of his vehicle again once it is brought up to standard.
+The vehicle plates will also be changed to normal white background and black font against a fee of €35.00 per plate. - If the inspection is not carried out due to owner's fault, the vehicles' category will be immediately set to non-vintage.
 A new registration certificate will be issued against an administrative fee of €10.00.
 The pro-rata of the non-vintage annual circulation licence fee (if applicable) shall be paid.
-No transaction will be carried out until any outstanding payments are settled.
-As from the next licence renewal the normal annual licence fees shall apply.
+No transactions shall be carried out until any outstanding payments are settled.
+As from the next licence renewal the full annual circulation licence fee shall apply.

-7.5 Right of Appeal
+8.7.
+Right of Appeal

-Any person who feels aggrieved by a decision given by the Vintage Vehicle Classification Committee for the refusal of his application for the classification of his motor vehicle as a vintage vehicle may file an appeal from the said decision to the Administrative Review Tribunal within 21 (twenty-one) days from the date when the decision is communicated to that person.
-Appellants must provide all the necessary research and documentation to support their claim (CAP 368, Article 25(9)).
+Any person who feels aggrieved by a decision given by the Vintage Vehicle Classification Committee for the refusal of his application for the classification of his motor vehicle as a vintage vehicle may file an appeal from the said decision to the Administrative Review Tribunal within twenty-one (21) days from the date when the decision is communicated to that person.
+Appellants must provide all the necessary research and documentation to support their claim (CAP368, Article 25(9)).

-7.6 Offences and Penalties
+8.8.
+Offences and Penalties

-Any person who without the authorisation of the Authority for Transport in Malta or in violation of any condition under which such authorisation may have been granted, uses or allows to be used a vintage vehicle for any use other than a private use shall be guilty of an offence and on conviction shall be liable to a fine (multa) not exceeding two thousand five hundred euro (€2,500), or twice the amount of the registration tax endangered, whichever is the greater, or to imprisonment for a term not exceeding six months, or to both such fine and imprisonment (CAP 368, Article 21(1)(h)).
+Any person who without the authorisation of the Authority for Transport in Malta or in violation of any condition under which such authorisation may have been granted, uses or allows to be used a vintage vehicle for any use other than a private use shall be guilty of an offence and on conviction shall be liable to a fine (multa) not exceeding two thousand five hundred euro ($\leq 2,500$), or twice the amount of the registration tax endangered, whichever is the greater, or to imprisonment for a term not exceeding six months, or to both such fine and imprisonment (CAP368, Article 21(1)h)).